Portugao/Image/Resources/docs/install.md

 # INSTALLATION INSTRUCTIONS

-1) Copy MUMUImageModule to your modules folder.
+1. Copy MUImageModule into your modules directory.
+Afterwards you should have a folder named `modules/MU/ImageModule/Resources`.
-2) Initialize and activate MUMUImageModule in the modules administration.
+2. Initialize and activate MUImageModule in the modules administration.
-3) Move or copy the directory `Resources/userdata/MUMUImageModule/` to `/userdata/MUMUImageModule/`.
+3. Move or copy the directory `Resources/userdata/MUImageModule/` to `/userdata/MUImageModule/`.
    Note this step is optional as the install process can create these folders, too.
-4) Make the directory `/userdata/MUMUImageModule/` writable including all sub folders.
+4. Make the directory `/userdata/MUImageModule/` writable including all sub folders.

 For questions and other remarks visit our homepage http://www.webdesign-in-bremen.com.